Below you will find the full Event Registration Policy for Student Organizations. Important details include:

 G. 1st Working Day After: Send in Fire Safety Checklist to the Fire Safety Office via campus mail.
 Return check-out items to SAO.
 You are also encouraged to briefly discuss/review your event with your SAO or Greek & Program House Advisor.

 Event Management Plans must be submitted to be attached to the Event Registration Form* two weeks before the event.
 Editable templates are available on our Event Planning page.
+Group advisors may require changes to Event Managament Plans at their discretion based on safety factors and risk management of the overall event.
+Capacity, prices, attendance policy, staffing plan, venue and many other factors impact one another and contribute to the development of a safe Event Management Plan.

 Plans are required to include the following: